Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds

 \begin{corollary} Let $f$ be a partially hyperbolic diffeomorphism of $M$ which is not accessible and so that the non-wandering set of $f$ is $M$.
 Suppose that $\pi_1(M)$ is not virtually solvable.
 Then the leaves of $\Lambda^{su}$ are uniformly Gromov hyperbolic. \end{corollary}

 \begin{proof}{} By Lemma \ref{minimal}, the lamination $\Lambda^{su}$ has a unique minimal sublamination $\Lambda$ and it is $f$-invariant.
-By Proposition \ref{grhyp} the leaves of $\Lambda$ are Gromov hyperbolic.
-By Theorem \ref{t.HHU} the closure of the complementary regions of $\Lambda$ are $I$-bundles.
-This implies that the leaves of $\Lambda^{su}$ in the complement of $\Lambda$ are also uniformly Gromov hyperbolic. \end{proof}
+By Theorem \ref{t.HHU} the completion of the complementary regions of $\Lambda$ are $I$-bundles.
+Hence by Proposition \ref{grhyp} the leaves of $\Lambda$ are Gromov hyperbolic.
+Using again that the completion of the complementary regions of $\Lambda$ are $I$-bundles, it follows that the leaves of $\Lambda^{su}$ in the complement of $\Lambda$ are also uniformly Gromov hyperbolic. \end{proof}